clbarry/prompt-explore/README.md

 - All final code decisions, testing, and integration were reviewed by the project authors.
 - Any AI-generated content was validated and adapted to project requirements.

-- See AI Discolosure for details (./AI Discolsure.md).
+- See AI Discolosure log for details (./AI Discolsure.md).

 ## License